myusufkocyigit/kocyigit-netlify/content/authors/admin/_index.md

   url: https://www.bu.edu

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include robust cross-lingual representation learning and evaluating natural language generation.
+bio: My research interests include better evaluating and improving LLMs, understanding the pre-training data of LLMs and computational social sciences

 # Interests to show in About widget
 interests:
-- Natural Language Processing
-- Self-supervised Learning
+- Better Evaluating LLMs
 - Robust Representation Learning
-- Cross Lingual Representation Learning
+- Understanding what is in our pre-training data
-- Evaluating Natural Language Generation
+- Evaluating Machine Translation
 - Computational Social Science

 # Education to show in About widget